Media Watch (TV program): "Cash for comment"

-In 1999, Media Watch revealed that influential talkback radio hosts Alan Jones and John Laws had been paid to provide favourable on-air comment about companies such as Qantas, Optus, Foxtel and Mirvac without disclosing these arrangements to listeners.
-It also persistently criticised the then Australian Broadcasting Authority (superseded by the Australian Communications and Media Authority, or ACMA, in 2005) as impotent or unwilling to regulate broadcast media, and to properly scrutinise figures such as Jones and Laws.
+In 1999, Media Watch revealed a regime of corrupt secret payments within the talkback radio industry which included influential hosts Alan Jones and John Laws.
+They had been paid to provide favourable on-air comment about companies such as Qantas, Optus, Foxtel and Mirvac without disclosing these arrangements to listeners.
+Media Watch also persistently criticised the Australian Broadcasting Authority (ABA) as impotent or unwilling to regulate broadcast media, and to properly scrutinise figures such as Jones and Laws.
 The revelations won Media Watch staffers Richard Ackland, Deborah Richards and Anne Connolly two Walkley Awards: the Gold Walkley, and the Walkley for TV Current Affairs Reporting (Less Than 10 Minutes).

 In 2004, Media Watch played a major part in forcing the resignation of ABA head David Flint after it was discovered that Flint had sent Jones admiring and effusive letters at a time when the ABA was investigating Jones concerning further cash for comment allegations.
 The reports won Media Watch another Walkley, TV Current Affairs Reporting (Less Than 20 Minutes) to staffers David Marr, Peter McEvoy and Sally Virgoe.

 60 Minutes 1995 massacre at Srebrenica story

 In 2002, Channel Nine 60 Minutes reporter Richard Carleton sued Media Watch over allegations of plagiarism.
 The judge found that the allegations were untrue and declined to award any damages.
-The ABC World Today reported on 18 December 2002: "The veteran reporter was horrified to see Media Watch accuse him of plagiarising a BBC documentary on the 1995 massacre at Srebrenica for his Channel Nine program.
-But today a judge ruled that even though the program did defame Mr Richard Carleton and two colleagues, it was fair comment and no damages were awarded."

-"The Truth Behind Tuam"

-In June 2014, Media Watch examined false claims of a mass grave being discovered in County Galway, on the west coast of Ireland, found on the site of an old mother and baby home run by nuns in the town of Tuam.
-The story was repeated by global broadcasters including the ABC.
-In his editorial about the incident, Barry concluded, "So why did the media fall for it? ...
-[I]t matched our prejudices.
-And it made such great headlines, it was really too good to check.
-And who cared if it suggested those nuns were mass murderers?"